zp100/Transgender_Surgeries/README.md

 # Transgender_Surgeries

 Backup for the [r/Transgender_Surgeries](https://www.reddit.com/r/Transgender_Surgeries) wiki, created by [u/HiddenStill](https://www.reddit.com/user/HiddenStill).
 This backup was created by [u/ZachAttack6089](https://www.reddit.com/user/ZachAttack6089/) (message me on Reddit for any inquiries about this repository).
+I kept the main content intact as much as possible (besides the link marks explained below), but some links were broken (likely due to pages in the wiki being moved), so I changed those to point to the correct pages.

 ## Useful Links